silksil/NOTES-CHEATSHEET/client/react/redux.md

 Reducers returns the new state.

 ## childrenReducer
-Is a function that reduces a piece of the application state - the data is returned through a function.
+Is a function that returns a piece of the application state.
 Because an application can have many different pieces of state, it can have many different reducers.

 - Takes in two arguments: state and action.
 - Has a switch statement to check the action type.
 The type property value is used to calculate the next state.